andli28/Research-Papers/README.md

 >Model Poisoning
 - Federated Learning based on Defending Against Data Poisoning Attacks in IoT [`PDF`](https://arxiv.org/pdf/2209.06397.pdf)
-    - **Attack Model**: "A group of p<n/2 malicious label-flipping poisoning attackers, where that n is the total amount of participants’ clients."
+    - **Attack Model**: "A group of p<n/2 malicious label-flipping poisoning attackers, where n is the total amount of participants’ clients."